-Applications under this policy will generally be for children to start at the school in Year 7 in September 2023 as part of the normal admissions round.
+Applications under this policy will generally be for a child born between 1 September 2018 and 31 August 2019 to start at the school in Reception in September 2023 as part of the normal admissions round.

 However, this policy also covers in year admissions and deferrals/delays to admissions and accelerated admissions.